akka/akka/akka-docs/rst/java/logging.rst

 -----------------------

 By default messages sent to dead letters are logged at info level.
-Existence of dead letters does not necessarily indicate a problem, but it might be, and therefore they are logged by default.
+Existence of dead letters does not necessarily indicate a problem, but they are logged by default for the sake of caution.
 After a few messages this logging is turned off, to avoid flooding the logs.
-You can disable this logging completely or adjust how many dead letters that are logged.
+You can disable this logging completely or adjust how many dead letters are logged.
 During system shutdown it is likely that you see dead letters, since pending messages in the actor mailboxes are sent to dead letters.
 You can also disable logging of dead letters during shutdown.